Goal: Maximize QxK^T kernel throughput on H200

 Weco's innovative approach is featured in leading research papers and industry publications

-Evaluation-Driven Optimization - AIDE, the Engine Inside Weco
+Evaluation-Driven Optimization - AIDE ML, the Engine Inside Weco

 Outperforming competitors with systematic iteration and optimization focused on measurable results